sinapot/Cypress-Cucumber-BDD/README.md

 # Cypress-Cucumber-BDD-POM

 **This is my Cypress Cucumber BDD framework where I explore and test Cypress BDD capabilities.
-This is a living code and will grow as I add more test cases that showcases Playwright capabilities.**
+This is a living code and will grow as I add more test cases that showcases Cypress BDD Cucumber capabilities.**

-**This framework uses below dependency:**
+**Framework dependencies:**

 1. badeball/cypress-cucumber-preprocessor
 2. cypress/webpack-preprocessor